w3c-fedid/FedCM/README.md

 By classifying as an identity data exchange, browsers are now in a position to provide domain specific guidance to users regarding the consequences of the specific identity transaction.

-There is a spectrum of **positions** to be taken here, but as a starting point, take as an example the most strict of the spectrum where the browser fully mediates the sign-in flow and takes full responsibility over the data exchange:
+The browser intermediates the exchange of the identity token between the RP and the IDP:

 ![](static/mock14.svg)
 We can break these down in four stages: